Decoding the Appraisal Process

 Appraisers can tell you a lot about the subdivisions in which they work.
 They innately understand the value of particular features to the residents of that area.
 Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the property at hand.
 Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.

 After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to valuing features of homes in Montgomery and Elmore, Mike Noble Appraisals can't be beat.
 The sales comparison approach to value is most often awarded the most consideration when an appraisal is for a home sale.

 In the case of income producing properties - rental houses for example - the appraiser may use an additional method of valuing a property.
 In this case, the amount of income the real estate produces is taken into consideration along with income produced by comparable properties to determine the current value.

 The Bottom Line

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-Note: While this amount is probably the strongest indication of what a house is worth, it may not be the final sales price.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-The bottom line is, an appraiser from Mike Noble Appraisals will help you get the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the subject property.
+The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Mike Noble Appraisals will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.